-Sarah's research interests include marketing, positivity, subjective well-being, educational technology, student success and teaching effectiveness.
+Sarah's research interests include marketing, positivity, subjective well-being, appreciative education, educational technology, student success and transformative teaching and learning in higher education.

 - Rist, S., Das Gyomlai, M., Babin Weeks, J., Meek, S., & Tucker, M. L. (2022).
 Marketing Positivity: Will an intervention enhance marketing students' subjective happiness scores?
 Research in Higher Education Journal, 42, 1-10.
 This paper was presented virtually at the AARBI Fall 2021 Virtual Conference and published in the online proceedings.